rgmantovani/FungalGrowthClassification/README.md

 ## Running the code

-To run the complete analisys execute the bash script file named run Maybe some relative paths need to be edited in order to find the correct place where the images are.
+To run the complete analisys execute the bash script file named "run" located in the code folder.

+Maybe some relative paths need to be edited in order to find the correct place where the images are.

 ## Contact